rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Theory of operation

-`Caller` will initialize Closed Captions `HAL` interface with the callback functions, decoder index and video decoder handle.
-The value of decoder index will be zero always, and this value will be passed back in the ccDataCallback() and ccDecodeCallBack() functions. `HAL` will deliver Closed Caption data packets via the registered callbacks aligned with the corresponding video frame.
-The `HAL` implementer can read data directly from the driver or by registering a call back function based on the platform `API` support.
-As per the spec, Closed Caption data packet is sent in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` shall check `process_cc_data_flag` bit as per CEA-708 spec and shall ignore the packets with this flag set to 0.
-The `HAL` shall parse the `cc_valid` bit as per [CEA-708 spec](#references) and only the packets with `cc_valid` set to 1 shall be sent to the `caller`.
+`Caller` will initialize closed captions `HAL` interface with the callback functions, decoder index and video decoder handle.
+The value of decoder index will be zero always, and this value will be passed back in the ccDataCallback() and ccDecodeCallBack() functions. `HAL` will deliver closed caption data packets via the registered callbacks aligned with the corresponding video frame.
+The `HAL` can read data directly from the driver or by registering a call back function based on the platform `API` support.
+As per the spec, closed caption data packet is sent in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` must check `process_cc_data_flag` bit as per CEA-708 spec and must ignore the packets with this flag set to 0.
+The `HAL` must parse the `cc_valid` bit as per [CEA-708 spec](#references) and only the packets with `cc_valid` set to 1 must be sent to the `caller`.

 Following is a typical sequence of operation:
 1. Register callbacks using  `vlhal_cc_Register()`.
-2. Start Closed Caption data decoding using `media_closeCaptionStart()`.
-The interface will continuously deliver Closed Caption data to `caller` in real time via callback `ccDataCallback()`.
+2. Start closed caption data decoding using `media_closeCaptionStart()`.
+The interface will continuously deliver closed caption data to `caller` in real time via callback `ccDataCallback()`.
-4. When the Closed Caption data  no longer needed, stop caption decoding using `media_closeCaptionStop()`.
+4. When the closed caption data is no longer needed, stop caption decoding using `media_closeCaptionStop()`.
 This will stop the `HAL` callbacks.
 5. Start and stop of decoding is notified to the `caller` using `ccDecodeCallBack()`.
 6. `vlhal_cc_DecodeSequence()` can be called to get the decode sequence number whenever required.
 <!--- @todo add cc_init()/term() with handle in next version -->